 In American history, interracial dating has been frowned upon.
 During the Jim Crow era, it was illegal for African Americans to marry White Americans because it would "disrupt" the civil order.
-However, after those laws were vetoed and laws were passed protecting people's rights to marriage, Americans are generally not a huge fan of interracial dating due to being uncomfortable or the culture's social unwritten rules.
+However, after those laws were vetoed and laws were passed protecting people's rights to marriage, Americans are generally not huge fans of interracial dating due to being uncomfortable or the culture's unwritten social rules.
 This can be attributed to the historical laws in society that have alienated interracial couples.

 Steven Universe Challenges Gender Roles

-One way that Sugar challenges gender roles is to have all the superheroes, with the exception of Steven, be female.
-While the gems are genderless, they all resemble females in one way or another and they are constantly referred to with the pronouns she and her.
+One way that Sugar challenges gender roles are to have all the superheroes, with the exception of Steven, be female.
+While the gems are genderless, they all resemble females in one way or another, and they are constantly referred to with the pronouns she and her.
 While there are many female superheroes out there, they are mostly seen alongside other male superheroes.
-In contrast, the gems are only seen with the "female" heroes throughout the series and there is no mention of a male gem in Homeworld.
+In contrast, the gems are only seen with the "female" heroes throughout the series, and there is no mention of a male gem in Homeworld.